-You will earn American Express Business Platinum card points when meeting an initial spending requirement, making ongoing purchases and redeeming your rewards for flights through Amex Travel.
-You can spend $15,000 in the first 3 months for 100,000 bonus points.
-You’ll also get 5 points per $1 spent on flights and prepaid hotels on amextravel.com, 1.5 points per $1 on purchases of $5,000 or more (up to 1 million additional points per year), and 1 point per $1 on all other purchases.
+You can earn American Express Business Platinum card points by meeting the initial spending requirement, making ongoing purchases and redeeming your rewards for flights through Amex Travel.
+If you spend $15,000 in the first 3 months, you’ll earn 120,000 bonus points.
+You’ll also earn 1 - 5 points per $1 on purchases.
 Plus, when you use points to pay for eligible First and Business Class flights booked through Amex Travel, you’ll get 35% of them back.

 Your points will show up in your account somewhere between 6-12 weeks after you earn them, depending on the type of bonus.